9999years/textecca/report/report.md

 around parsing *while* avoiding the author-side overhead of a more verbose language.

+## TeX's flexibility is a double-edged sword

+- TeX is an *incredibly* dynamic language.
+- Macro expansion is astonishingly flexible — and makes error messages *really bad,* and static analysis largely impossible.

 ## DSLs

 - I believe TeX's support for [DSLs][dsl] is one of its greatest strengths.
 The same flexibility that makes the macro system so intimidating, confusing, and complicated allows package authors to embed nearly any language in TeX, limited only by the package author's willingness to write code in TeX.

 - What would DSLs look like in non plain text?
 Would there be style instructions?
 Does defining a DSL turn from a compiler problem to a GUI problem?

+- If we remove the design constraint that plain-text code must be concise, that is, by separating the input keystrokes from what the parser and compiler see, we can create an interface that's less hellish for users, viewers, and compilers.

 ## Concept-based authoring